ALL STATE DATA UPDATED FOR 2021!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

-As the table here and the chart below indicate, in 2020, all but the Mcalester office has below the national average wait times.
-The approval rates as a whole is lower than the national average, but the Oklahoma office is the same to the national average.
+As the table here and the chart below indicate, in 2020, all but the Mcalester office has above the national average wait times.
+The approval rates as a whole is higher than the national average, with their best office being 11.7% better than the national average.